Pre-Med Student Opportunities

 MAPS is an undergraduate student organization that serves minority pre-medical students through informational programs, networking, and volunteering.

 The AAMC strengthens the world’s medical care by supporting the spectrum of education, research, and patient care activities conducted by its member institutions.

 The AAMC Aspiring Docs program offers inspiration, information, and the support you need to explore whether or not a career in medicine is right for you.

 The mission of the University of Minnesota Medical School’s Office of Minority Affairs and Diversity is to create a welcoming environment for minority and underrepresented medical students.

 This center at the Medical School aims to positively impact American Indian and Alaska native health through education, research, and outreach.

-The Health Careers Center provides career exploration resources for prospective or current University of Minnesota students interested in medicine and other health fields.
+The Pre-Health Student Resource Center provides career exploration resources for prospective or current University of Minnesota students interested in medicine and other health fields.